Seller Payouts

 Complete the Payout

-Our payout is now Locked and we are ready to execute the actual Payout, so our Vendors get paid for their sales in our Marketplace.
+Our payout is now Locked and we are ready to execute the actual Payout, so our Sellers get paid for their sales in our Marketplace.

-The mutation to execute a Payout to your Vendors is vendorPayoutsBulkProcess
+The mutation to execute a Payout to your Sellers is vendorPayoutsBulkProcess

 .
 You must pass two arguments to the mutation; gateway